anyarokh/practicalSQLite1/README.md

 5. Executes the same SQL queries again to show the updated results.
 6. Commits the changes to the database and closes the connection.

+The tables were created and populated in sqlite3.
+Data in tables is inserted into the code.

 The SQL queries used in this script are as follows:
 ### Query 1
 ![image](https://github.com/anyarokh/practicalSQLite1/assets/128834920/7d40ae34-5e86-4170-84eb-ad5afcf17b94)